davitelesfranca/nordcloudghostta/README.md

 - IAM rules are too general.
 So, needing to add more filters and parameters to determine only which each resource really need to access;
 - Create a version of this system to works with K8S and helm charts:
         - Ghost blog offers a community docker image.
 So, this can be tested and validated through helm charts.
 Vector already offers a helm deploys option.
+- Evaluate the creation of a single file for security groups rules only.
+Since we had a few of them spread around of the others files, can be a good idea to manage all of them in a unique source.